Must Know Tips! How to Become a Translator in Japan: Part 1 | Guidable

 In Present Invention 5, the “controller module” (“control means” in the Cited Invention) “generates four phase-shift modulation signals with phase shifts of 45 degrees, 90 degrees, 135 degrees, and 180 degrees,” whereas in the Cited Invention, while it can be said that “a plurality of phase-shift modulation signals is generated,” the point of “generating four phase-shift modulation signals” is not defined.

-This is a pretty straightforward sentence in the patent field, and I would like to list a more complicated example to show you how confusing patent language can be, but suffice to say, if you do not have VERY strong reading skills in both languages coupled with a decent technical background, this is a very hard field to be successful in.
+This is a pretty straightforward sentence in the patent field.
+I would like to list a more complicated example to show you how confusing patent language can be but suffice it to say, if you do not have VERY strong reading skills in both languages coupled with a decent technical background, this is a tough field to be successful in.

 Remuneration